 Type 1 diabetes is often found during childhood and young adulthood.

 Understanding Type 1 Diabetes

 In type 1 diabetes, the body does not make insulin.
 This will lead to the build up of glucose in the blood.
-View Transcript.
+View type 1 diabetes transcript.

 What Causes Diabetes?